The list below defines some of the basic terminology of the Android platform.

 Activityclass.
 Most commonly, an activity is visibly represented by a full screen window that can receive and handle UI events and perform complex tasks, because of the Window it uses to render its window.
 Though an Activity is typically full screen, it can also be floating or transparent.

 - Android Debug Bridge, a command-line debugging application included with the SDK.
 It provides tools to browse the device, copy tools on the device, and forward ports for debugging.
-If you are developing in Eclipse using the ADT Plugin, adb is integrated into your development environment.
+If you are developing in Android Studio, adb is integrated into your development environment.
 See Android Debug Bridge for more information.

 - From a component perspective, an Android application consists of one or more activities, services, listeners, and intent receivers.
 From a source file perspective, an Android application consists of code, resources, assets, and a single manifest.
 During compilation, these files are packaged in a single file called an application package file (.apk).